 UNESCO's Teacher Development Section in Paris and the International Institute for Capacity Building in Africa (IICBA), in collaboration with the International Task Force on Teachers for Education 2030 (TTF), have been technically and financially supporting countries in their efforts to develop teacher policy.
+Together, and in collaboration with key international education organizations (EI, ILO, GPE, UNHCR, UNICEF and WB), they are currently implementing a UN Joint Programme, the Norwegian Teacher Initiative (NTI), supporting four African countries (Burkina Faso, Ghana, Malawi, and Uganda) in the development and implementation of national teacher policies.
 Besides technically accompanying member countries through the policy development process, UNESCO and the TTF have been developing and sharing various resources and tools that facilitate national teacher policy development.
 Two key resources that have been widely used in Africa are the Teacher Policy Development Guide (TPDG) (first published in 2015 and updated in 2019), and IICBA's contextualized guide Teaching Policies and Learning Outcomes in Sub-Saharan Africa: Issues and Options, which was released in 2016.
 IICBA's teacher policy development guide expands and adapts some of the teacher policy issues outlined in the TPDG to the African context.
 Having both been effectively used in different countries during the development of holistic and comprehensive national teacher policies, the two resources complement each other.
+In addition, there is also the Guidance Note on crisis-sensitive teacher policy development, developed under NTI in 2020 to provide policy makers with an additional tool for integrating a crisis lens in the teacher policy development process.

 As national teacher policy development efforts in Africa gain momentum and more countries become engaged in the process, the demand for wider dissemination of the two guides and developing the capacity of stakeholders working on teacher policy cannot be over emphasized.
-To respond to these needs, UNESCO, IICBA and TTF have joined together to organize a series of regional capacity development workshops from June to December 2021 covering the 5 subregions of the continent.
+To respond to these needs, UNESCO, IICBA and TTF have joined together to organize a series of regional capacity development workshops from June to December 2021 covering the 5 sub-regions of the continent.
 Based on inputs and feedback from the first virtual session, follow up workshop(s) will be planned between September and December 2021 on specific topics of teacher policy development that are to be identified through survey and brainstorming sessions.